nurfaizfoat/bankMY-payment-webfont/README.md

 ```
 Composer, Component support will be added real soon.

+If you're using LESS for, please look for **bankmy.less**. (you should know how to use it by the time you read this.
+[How To](http://lesscss.org/)).

 ##Changelog
 - 26-12-2014 V1.0.0 Initial release.
 (15 icons)
 - 29-12-2014 V1.0.1 Dedicated demo site added [BankMY](http://nrfz.org/bankMY).
 - 30-12-2014 V1.0.2 Affin Bank logo icon added (16 icons).
 Bower installation added.
+- 30-12-2014 V1.0.3 LESS option added.
+More aligned stylesheet.

 ##License
 - All the source codes are licensed under [MIT License](http://opensource.org/licenses/mit-license.html)